 Do I have to apply formally or go through any special enrollment procedures in order to take courses in the UCLA Extension Writers’ Program?

-No. As the largest university-related continuing education writing program in the nation, the UCLA Extension Writers’ Program has an open admissions policy and welcomes writers of all levels who are 18 years or older to our 400 courses annually in creative writing and screenwriting.
+No. The UCLA Extension Writers’ Program has an open admissions policy and welcomes writers of all levels who are 18 years or older to our 400 courses annually in creative writing and screenwriting.
 There is no formal application process; students may sign up for as many or as few courses as they like at the appropriate level (beginning, intermediate, or advanced) to help them meet their writing goals.

 In addition to the regular curriculum, does the UCLA Extension Writers’ Program offer any special events, services, or opportunities to meet and network with other writers?

-The UCLA Extension Writers’ Program offers a variety of writing-related events throughout the year to help students not only meet their writing goals but also give them a chance to interact with a wide range of aspiring and professional writers.
-These include free events such as the Publication Party.
+The UCLA Extension Writers’ Program offers an annual Publication Party in June, in which Writers’ Program instructors read from their recently published work.
 The Writers’ Program also offers the Writers Studio, an intensive 4 days of instruction and writing.
-Additionally, the Writers’ Program offers master classes for advanced study, mentorship and consultation services, certificate programs, feature film and television writing competitions, and curriculum advisement.
+Additionally, the Writers’ Program offers a 4 day writing retreat at Lake Arrowhead, master classes for advanced study, mentorship and consultation services, certificate programs and specializations, feature film and television writing competitions, scholarships, and curriculum advisement.

 Does the UCLA Extension Writers’ Program offer any online courses?

-In addition to more than 225 on-site courses each year, the UCLA Extension Writers’ Program offers more than 175 annual online courses in screenwriting and creative writing.
+The UCLA Extension Writers’ Program offers approximately 200 annual online courses in screenwriting and creative writing.
 No matter where you are in the world, all you need to take online courses is a computer and a reliable Internet connection.
 Because the online course format is asynchronous, you can log on to participate at any time of day or night.
-Online certificate program options also are available.
+Online certificate program options are also available.

 Does the UCLA Extension Writers’ Program offer certificate programs?

 Yes.
 The UCLA Extension Writers’ Program offers students several options for earning a certificate.
 The Certificate in Feature Film Writing and the Certificate in Television Writing provide students with a focused and results-oriented course of study in which they write one to three feature film scripts or two to three television scripts.
+The Film and TV Comprehensive Certificate covers both genres and meets the I-20/F1 Visa requirements.
 The Certificate in Fiction Writing and the Certificate in Creative Nonfiction are designed to give students a wide array of choices and a well-rounded writing education.
-For more information on certificates, including online options, call (310) 825-9415 or email email@example.com.
-Students who are not interested in a certificate are welcome to take courses on an individual basis and in any order, depending on their personal goals and interests.
+For more information on certificates, including online options, call (310) 825-9415 or email firstname.lastname@example.org.
+The Writers’ Program also offers several Specializations for students who want a condensed education on a specific topic.
+Students who are not interested in a certificate or specialization are welcome to take courses on an individual basis and in any order, depending on their personal goals and interests.